Dawid213147/wikiSearch/README.md

     git clone https://github.com/Dawid213147/wikiSearch.git

-2. Open comand line in root dir o project and run commend 'composer install' to install dependences
+2. Open comand line in root dir o project and run commend 'composer install' to install dependences.

+4. Console will show information about missing parameters in parameters.yaml (clik enter on all of then)

 3. Search input is available in http://your-domain.com/web/app_dev.php